mdbrown/survMarkerTwoPhase/README.md

 survMarkerTwoPhase
 =============================================

-This R package computes semi-parametric estimates of accuracy measures for risk prediction markers from survival data under two phase designs.
+This R package computes non-parametric and semi-parametric estimates of accuracy measures for risk prediction markers from survival data under two phase designs.
 For now, estimates can be obtained for the the case-cohort study design.
 Calculations for the nested case-control design will be implemented soon.

 Once sample weights are obtained, the function `survMTP.estimate` estimates the **AUC**, **TPR(c)**, **FPR(c)**, **PPV(c)**, and **NPV(c)** for for a specific timepoint and marker cutoff value c.
-Standard errors, and confidence intervals are also computed.

 For more information, see references below.